lfelipesv/lfelipesv.github.io/index.md

 ## Diversity Statement

 I am committed to increasing diversity in AI research.
-If you are from an underrepresented group and need research mentoring and guidance, feel free to contact me.
+If you are from an underrepresented group and need research mentoring and guidance, feel free to contact me for a mentoring session.

 ## Personal Interests